rockspoon/structure-poc/docs/project-structure.md

 		)
 	}

 ??
 P.S.: check how multi module dependency injection works with dynamic modules in Koin.
-With `dagger-android` is definetelly possible.
+With `dagger-android` is definitely possible.

 ### UI states